tmpbci/LJ/README.md

 The need for a dedicated computer to act as "laser server" usually depends on how many lasers you want to control and your main computer load.
 If you seen flickering with small point lists, try the dedicated computer idea and/or stop process interfering like redis monitoring,...

 #
+# Glitch art
+#

+For nice lines and angles all user pointlists are automatically resampled by tracers.
+There is 2 cases defined for resampling strategy : short and long distance between 2 points.

+short distance : has one step : (1.0, number repetition at destination position).
+1.0 = 100% = end of the line between the 2 points.
+For example : (1.0, 8) means the end point will be repeated 8 times.

+long distance has 3 steps : (0.25, 3), (0.75, 3), (1.0, 10) : means an extra point at 25% is created and repeated 3 times, another at 75% repeated also 3 times and destination point is repeated 10 times.

+For glitching experience you can change resampling strategy live with "resampler" command.
+See command reference. [short distance, long distance] = [(1.0, 8),(0.25, 3), (0.75, 3), (1.0, 10)]

+#
+# Colors
+#

+LJ is compatible with TLL and analog modulation.
+Each point color if an int value, wich is simply the hex color in decimal.
+Example : white #fffff will be 65535.

+#
 # Ether dream configuration